maxsitt/insect-detect-docs/docs/deployment/classification.md

         Instead of copying the `insect-detect/data` folder to the `YOLOv5-cls` folder, you can also insert its full path after `--source`.

     ??? info "Optional arguments"

         - `--sort-top1` sort images to folders with predicted top1 class as folder name and do not write results on to image as text (which is the default configuration)
         - `--sort-prob` sort images first by probability and then by top1 class (requires `--sort-top1`)
         - `--concat-csv` concatenate all metadata .csv files and append classification results to new columns
         - `--new-csv` create a new .csv file with classification results, e.g. if no metadata .csv files are available
         - `--save-txt` to save the classification results to individual .txt files for each image

 All results are saved to `yolov5-master/runs/predict-cls/{name}`.
-The `results/{name}_metadata_classified.csv` still contains multiple rows for each tracked insect (= `track_ID`).
+The `*metadata_classified.csv` still contains multiple rows for each tracked insect (= `track_ID`).
 During post-processing and [analysis](analysis.md){target=_blank}
 in the last step, the respective class with the overall highest probability is calculated for each tracked insect.
 This will create the final .csv file, in